aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-31-nvim-jupyter-notebooks.md

 sharing code, and so, in this post I'll walk through how I work with the two.
-It's a pretty simple setup, and while there are plugins which allow for more sophisticated functionality, this workflow has served me well for a long time, and gives me the access to the parts of notebooks I like while still having access to all the tools I normally use when working in Neovim.
+It's a pretty simple setup, and while there are plugins which allow for more sophisticated functionality, this workflow has served me well for a long time, and gives me the access to the parts of notebooks I like while still being able to use all the tools I normally use when working in Neovim.

 ## Jupytext